krauseannelize/nb-ml-ms-exercises/s01_ml_intro_data_prep/ml-fundamentals-data-prep.md

 **Clustering** groups similar thing together, such as:

 - Segment customers by their shopping habits
-- Discover hidden sub-groups withiin your existing customers
+- Discover hidden sub-groups within your existing customers

 **Dimensionality Reduction** simplifies complex data by focusing on the most important features.